Video game preservation: Legal issues

 The DMCA exemptions do not mean all ROM images are legal, and concern about continuing video game preservation was raised in mid-2018, after Nintendo initiated a lawsuit against two websites that distributed ROMs for games from their older platforms.
+The Copyright Office has also not approved all such DMCA exemption requests; in 2024, it rejected an exemption that would have allowed video game museums and similar archives to be able to bypass copyright as to allow games to be made available remotely to researchers.

+Though video game emulation has generally be deemed legal, actions taken from video game hardware manufacturers against the developers of emulations that fall outside legal allowances have removed these emulations from availability, which in turn raises questions of preservation of games usable on those emulators.
+In 2024, Nintendo sued the team behind the Nintendo Switch emulator, Yuzu, over issues related to decryption keys and enabling the widespread distribution of a leaked version of The Legend of Zelda: Tears of the Kingdom before its retail release.
+While Nintendo and the Yuzu team settled, the settlement prevented the team from engaging in further activities related to emulation, forcing the team to remove their earlier Nintendo 3DS emulator, Citra.
+Being the only Nintendo 3DS emulator at the time, and after Nintendo had shuttered the 3DS eShop, preservationists worried about being able to study these 3DS titles in the future.

 Normal copyright laws and contractual agreements may also hamper legitimate preservation efforts.
+These can sometimes take years to resolve.
+The 1997 GoldenEye 007 game for Nintendo 64 had established some early principles of multiplayer first person shooters, and attempts to port or remaster the game had started as early as 2006.
+It took until about 2023 for the rights between all property owners—Nintendo, Rare, Metro-Goldwyn-Mayer, Eon Productions, and Danjaq LLC along with Microsoft—to secure a rerelease.
 The 2000 game The Operative: No One Lives Forever and its sequel are considered to be in copyright limbo due to subsequent business moves that dispersed where the IP may have gone: the games were developed by Monolith Productions which after publication became a subsidiary of Warner Bros.
 Interactive Entertainment.
 The games' publisher was Sierra Entertainment, which had been owned by Fox Interactive, a subsidiary of 20th Century Fox, but later sold to Vivendi Games; Vivendi Games itself eventually was merged into Activision Blizzard.
-Around 2014, Nightdive Studios, a company with interest in reviving old games, had spent significant time working between Warner Bros., Fox, and Activision to try to track down the ownership of the game's IP but none of the three companies had immediate knowledge of the IP's state, and did not see the value in searching their paper archives to find the required documents, particularly in the case of jointly-owned IP.
+Around 2014, Nightdive Studios, a company with interest in reviving old games, had spent significant time working between Warner Bros., Fox, and Activision to try to track down the ownership of the game's IP but none of the three companies had immediate knowledge of the IP's state, and did not see the value in searching their paper archives to find the required documents, particularly in the case of jointly owned IP.